 The Bible declares that God claimed humanity as God’s own “before the foundation of the world” (Ephesians 1:4).

-Baptism, therefore, usually occurs during infancy, though a person may be baptized at any age.
-Parents bring their baby to church, where they publicly declare their desire that he or she be baptized.
+Though a person may be baptized at any age, infant baptism is a common practice in the Presbyterian Church.
+Parents bring their child to church, where they publicly declare their desire for that child to be baptized.
 When an infant or child is baptized the church commits itself to nurture the child in faith.
 When adults are baptized they make a public profession of faith.

-Unlike some denominations, Presbyterians do not require a person to be entirely immersed in water during baptism.
+Presbyterians do not require a person to be entirely immersed in water during baptism; the water may be administered by lifting with the hand or pouring from a vessel.
 Baptism is received only once.
 Its effect is not tied to the moment when it is administered, for it signifies the beginning of life in Christ, not its completion.
 The Presbyterian Church (U.S.A.) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptisms by other Christian churches.

 Back to top